agwanyaseen/agwanyaseen/README.md

 - 👋 Hi, I’m @agwanyaseen
 - 👀 I’m interested in Development
+- Currently a Backend Developer using Dotnet as my tool to develope web api's 🖥️
+- I can also write sql(I know everyone can 😄 );
 - 🌱 I’m currently learning Flutter and Dart
 - 📫 How to reach me "yaseen04071998@gmail.com"